Updated December 2020

-Five years later, the believers in Salisbury Township were ready to take the next step.
-On July 23, 1747, Moravian leaders in Bethlehem called township residents to a love feast to discuss organizing a congregation.
+The following year, the believers in Salisbury Township were ready to form a congregation.
+Again, the “Emaus Moravian Congregation” article outlines their actions.
+On July 23, 1747, Moravian leaders in Bethlehem called township residents to a love feast to discuss the matter.
 They decided to take action the following Sunday.
 On July 30, residents of the Salisbury area traveled to Bethlehem, where they worshipped, participated in a love feast and began organizing their congregation.
 They selected leaders, including an elder, deacon and superintendent for the boarding school.
 “Finally, Brother Sebastian and Sister Anna Knauss and Brother Jacob Ehrnhardt and Sister Barbara Ehrnhardt were set apart by the laying on of hands to the office of church wardens,” according to the history of the congregation.

 The organizational activities concluded with the celebration of communion, which was administered to only a handful of the charter members of the congregation.
 This event is noted in the Emmaus Moravian Church’s record book.
-Knaus is the first name on the list of eight male communicants, followed by Ehrnhardt, and Catharina Knausin was the first of the seven females, followed by Barbara Ehrnhardt.
-(8)
+Sebastian Knaus is the first name on the list of eight male communicants, followed by Jacob Ehrenhardt.
+And Catharina Knausin was the first of the seven females, followed by Barbara Ehrenhardt.
+(11)

 Sebastian served as the church’s warden – or steward – from its foundation in 1747 until his death in 1777.
+He also served on the Community Council.
 His obituary in Moravian records describes his work in the church in glowing terms.

 “He also had the good fortune and the joy of serving the newly started work of the Lord in this neighborhood as a steward, besides furthering the good cause energetically in every possible way; yes, his cheerfulness and readiness were an inspiration to others.